andreacorinti/andreacorinti.com/src/posts/eng/self-hating-nerd-linkedin.md

 translation: /posts/dividersi-in-compartimenti-stagni/
 ---

-_This article was first published in Italian on September 12, 2026._

 _the cover image is a 2nd-century Roman mosaic depicting the masks of tragedy and comedy (Capitoline Museums), photo by Carole Raddato, CC BY-SA 2.0, via Wikimedia Commons_

 I've been sleeping badly and posting too much these days — maybe it's the more bearable temperatures of the last few days that have thrown something off in me?